richardrflores/richardrflores.github.io/_posts/2017-02-13-how-not-get-things-done.md

 categories: [Productivity]
 tags: 	[Productivity]
 ---
 Last month I started an advanced business training program through my employer.
 It's a 13 week program that includes several modules on various topics.
-One of the topics we covered is on [Attention Management] (http://www.inc.com/lee-colan/manage-attention-not-time.html).
-This was a really interesting topic and required reading a couple of articles on the subject and David Allen's [Getting Things Done] (https://www.amazon.com/Getting-Things-Done-Stress-Free-Productivity/dp/0143126563/ref=dp_ob_title_bk) (GTD).
+One of the topics we covered is on [Attention Management](http://www.inc.com/lee-colan/manage-attention-not-time.html).
+This was a really interesting topic and required reading a couple of articles on the subject and David Allen's [Getting Things Done](https://www.amazon.com/Getting-Things-Done-Stress-Free-Productivity/dp/0143126563/ref=dp_ob_title_bk) (GTD).

 One of our assignments for this module was to describe how we would use GTD.
 As I began to describe my system, I could not help but think about why it didn't work for me in the past.
 I was actually familiar with GTD and used it in the past, but eventually stopped because it was a lot to keep up with and I was not really getting much benefit from it.
 And, here's why.